Warnock campaign releases ads in Vietnamese, Mandarin, Korean to mobilize AAPI voters

 “Our campaign is proud of our unprecedented investments to mobilize the AAPI vote and encourage every voter to make their voices heard on or before December 6th,” she added.

-The campaign is launching the ads with one week to go until Georgia’s Senate runoff race, where Warnock and Walker are battling for the Peach State seat.
+The campaign is launching the ads with one week to go until Georgia’s Senate runoff race.
 Walker, a former football player, is challenging Warnock, who was elected to the Senate in 2021 through a special election and is now vying for his first full term.

 The race is headed to a runoff after neither candidate secured at least 50 percent of the vote earlier this month.
-While Democrats are already projected to win 50 votes in the Senate — giving them control of the chamber in the next Congress — the Georgia race will determine if that majority is 50-50 with Vice President Kamala Harris’ tie-breaking vote, or if Democrats have a one-vote edge in a 51-49 split.
+While Democrats are already projected to win 50 votes in the Senate — giving them control of the chamber in the next Congress — the Georgia race will determine if that majority is 50-50, with Vice President Harris’s tie-breaking vote, or if Democrats have a one-vote edge in a 51-49 split.

-In a poll conducted by FrederickPolls, COMPETE Digital and AMMPolitical between Nov.
-23 and Nov.
-26 the two candidates were tied at 50.
+In a poll conducted last week by FrederickPolls, COMPETE Digital and AMMPolitical, the two candidates were tied at 50.